mnestorov/wp-snippets/README.md

 **How to Implement:**

-1. Backup your current .htaccess file
+1. Backup your current **_.htaccess_** file.
-2. Edit a copy of the file and delete the current information
+2. Edit a copy of the file and delete the current information.
-3. Copy and paste the snippet above to the file
+3. Copy and paste the snippet above to the file.
-4. Save the file
+4. Save the file.